ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 ```

-- **Note from the example**:
+- **Notes from the examples**:
-- See that in the example above, only the arguments befero the image of the container are for Docker.
+- See that in the first example above, only the arguments before the image of the container are for the Docker application.
 - The arguments after the image are for the `stress` command.